 While devoted almost exclusively to the production of red, Bordeaux wine, Cotes de Bourg also produces a limited amount of dry, white Bordeaux wine.
 It is one of the few Bordeaux appellations with plantings of Colombard and Ugni Blanc grapes. which are used in the production of inexpensive, dry white, Bordeaux wine.
 Perhaps the best wine in the Cotes de Bourg appellation is Roc de Cambes.

 Cotes de Francs has some good terroir.
 With some of the higher elevations in Bordeaux, the Cotes de Francs appellation has 490 hectares under vine.
 Close to 75 different producers are making wine in the appellation.
 Cotes de Francs is the smallest appellation in Bordeaux.
 Located not far from St. Emilion and Cotes de Castillon, the clay and limestone terroir is mostly planted to Merlot.
 However, vines are also planted to the other, major, red wine, Bordeaux varities as well.
 Some growers also plant grapes for the production of white, Bordeaux wine, most notably, Semillon, Muscadelle and Sauvignon Blanc.
 There are a few notable chateau in the Cotes de Francs appellation of which the best are Chateau La Prade, Chateau Puygueraud and Chateau de Francs.

-The wines covered in The Wine Cellar Insider listed as Bordeaux Superieur are often some of the best candidates in multiple vintages for the best value Bordeaux wine of the year.
+The wines covered in The Wine Cellar Insider listed as Bordeaux Superieur are often some of the best candidates in multiple vintages for the top value, Bordeaux wine of the year.
 Merlot and Cabernet Franc are the most important grape varieties in the production of wines classed as Bordeaux Superieur.
 As a matter of style, the Merlot dominated wines from Bordeaux Superieur are delicious to drink young, they are soft, round and easy to like.
 One wine that is consistently strong with the classification of Bordeaux Superieur is Chateau Reignac.